 This biography may be in need of a check-up - there seems to be conflicting information about the identity of the Trotter mentioned by Boswell.
 The below may be entirely correct, but it needs checking.

 Upholsterer.
 Son of Alexander Trotter (d.
 1767) and Anne or Jean Steaurt (1690-1767).
 Brother of Archibald Trotter.
 Married (1752) to Anne Locke (d.
 1759) with whom he had four children.
 A niece of his mother's married John Coutts and another niece married William Cochrane, which explains (or confirms) the close ties between Trotter and the Coutts'.1 John Coutts and Archibald Trotter (John Trotter's brother) were also sometime partners in the banking firm which in 1762 was owned by Coutts' sons, James and Thomas.

-Boswell clearly identifies the Trotter in London Jounal as a bachelor, not a widower with four children.
-He may of course have been unaware of Mr. Trotter's family situation; the children may well have been taken care of by family members or schools.
-Perhaps Boswell was just referring to him as a bachelor because he was unmarried, not withstanding that he had been.
+Boswell clearly identifies the Trotter in London Journal as a bachelor, not a widower with four children.
+He may, of course, have been unaware of Mr. Trotter's family situation; the children may well have been taken care of by family members or schools.
+Perhaps Boswell was just referring to him as a bachelor because he was unmarried, notwithstanding that he had been.

-Boswell went to dine with him in the company of James and Thomas Coutts, and William Cochrane on May 19, 1763.
+Boswell went to dine with a Mr. Trotter in the company of James and Thomas Coutts, and William Cochrane on May 19, 1763.
 Present were also a Mrs. Elliot, Mr. Stewart, Miss Rutherford and others unnamed.
 Trotter was described as" originally from Scotland, but has been here so long that he is become quite an Englishman.
 He is a bachelor, an honest, hearty, good-humored fellow".